March 18, 2026

 Every AI agency owner has felt it — that moment when a conversation that was going well suddenly hits a wall.
 "We don't have the budget right now."
 "We tried AI before and it didn't work."
 "Can we revisit this in Q3?"
 The instinct is to back off, agree to follow up later, and hope the prospect comes back.
 They almost never do.

 Objections are not rejections.
 They are requests for more information, more reassurance, or a different framing of the value you offer.
 Every objection has a predictable structure, and every predictable structure has a proven response.
-This guide gives you 15 word-for-word objection responses, the data on which objections are most common, and a reframe framework you can apply to any objection you've never encountered before.
+This guide gives you 15 word-for-word objection responses, the data on which objections are most common, and a reframe framework you can apply to any objection you have never encountered before.
+For a broader look at the full sales process for AI agencies, see our guide to closing AI automation clients.

 The Objection Landscape for AI Agencies